philippe-preux/philippe-preux.github.io/software/solving-an-MDP-with-PuLP/README.md

 ## Resolution

 We need to define the LP.
 The objective is the sum of the value of each state.
-There is a constraing for each state, action pair.
+There is a constraint for each state, action pair.
 Then, we simply call the ``solve()'' function.

 ## Results